 If businesses want to truly leverage A.I., the technology needs to be applied to tasks beyond human capability to drive efficiencies, productivity and, as important, ROI.

 Let’s look beyond the low-hanging fruit in A.I.
-This is not a competition of humankind vs. machine.
+This is not a competition between humankind vs. machine.
 It’s a competition to see who will realize the value first, and emerge as the leader in their market.

 To learn more about how Daisy’s A.I.-powered technology powers business decisions that drive higher sales and profits, contact us.